Downtown Line

-The Downtown Line (DTL) is a medium-capacity Mass Rapid Transit (MRT) line in Singapore.
-It runs from Bukit Panjang station in the north-west of the country towards Expo station in the east via a loop around the city-centre.
-Coloured blue on the rail map, the line serves 35 stations, all of which are underground.
-The DTL is the fifth MRT line on the network to be opened and the third line to be entirely underground.
-It is the second MRT line to be operated by ComfortDelGro's SBS Transit after the North East Line.
-It also serves as an alternative to the East–West Line where it runs roughly geographically parallel from Bugis to Expo station.
+The Downtown Line (DTL) is a rail line on the Singapore Mass Rapid Transit (MRT) system.
+Operated by SBS Transit, the line runs from Bukit Panjang station in the north-west of the country towards Expo station in the east, while also making a loop around the city centre (Central Area).
+Coloured blue on the rail map, the DTL is the fifth MRT line on the network.